Crucifix: Usage

 In the early Church, many Christians hung a cross on the eastern wall of their house in order to indicate the eastward direction of prayer.
 Prayer in front of a crucifix, which is seen as a sacramental, is often part of devotion for Christians, especially those worshipping in a church, also privately.
 The person may sit, stand, or kneel in front of the crucifix, sometimes looking at it in contemplation, or merely in front of it with head bowed or eyes closed.
 During the Middle Ages small crucifixes, generally hung on a wall, became normal in the personal cells or living quarters first of monks, then all clergy, followed by the homes of the laity, spreading down from the top of society as these became cheap enough for the average person to afford.
 Most towns had a large crucifix erected as a monument, or some other shrine at the crossroads of the town.
 Building on the ancient custom, many Catholics, Lutherans and Anglicans hang a crucifix inside their homes and also use the crucifix as a focal point of a home altar.
 The wealthy erected proprietary chapels as they could afford to do this.

-The Marquis of Paraná, Prime Minister of Brazil lying in repose in 1856.
-In the background, candles and a metal crucifix.
+The Marquis of Paraná, Prime Minister of Brazil, is shown lying in state in 1856.
+In the background are candles and a metal crucifix.

 Catholic (both Eastern and Western), Eastern Orthodox, Oriental Orthodox, Lutheran, and Anglican Christians generally use the crucifix in public religious services.
 They believe use of the crucifix is in keeping with the statement by Paul the Apostle in 1 Corinthians: "we preach Christ crucified, a stumbling block to Jews and folly to Gentiles, but to those who are called, both Jews and Greeks, Christ the power of God and the wisdom of God".